lpozo/pyadt/README.md

 | `key in map`                      | Return `True` if `key` is in `map`, `False` otherwise.       |
 | `del map[key]`                    | Delete the key-value pair at `key`.                          |

 It supports direct iteration, iteration over the keys, values and items.
-It also support reverse iteration.
+It also support reverse iteration over the keys.

 ## Matrix